Course description

 Administrative information

 The course will be given as a master’s level course.
-We may consider allowing especially motivated bachelor students to take the course.

 Admission requirements, learning goals, exam information and other administrative information is on the uit websites.
 You can also find the course schedule / information about the rooms used for the lecture and group on timeplan.uit.no.